 John Thomas O'Connor, 79, of Williamstown, MA died peacefully on Friday December 20, 2019 at Vermont Veterans Home in Bennington, VT, with his wife and daughters at his side.

-To send flowers in memory of John Thomas O'Connor, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Thomas O'Connor, please visit our Heartfelt Sympathies Store.

 John was born in Marlboro, MA on January 2, 1940, son of James Thomas and Mildred (Blais) O'Connor.
 He graduated from Johns Hopkins University in 1963 with a degree in English literature and joined the US Naval Air Reserve, serving 2 years in the Aleutian Islands.